Well Arts Institute offers participants a challenging yet satisfying journey of creation.

 Boys and Girls Aid of Portland

-The workshop will culminate with a presentation during Portland’s Fertile Ground Festival.
+The workshop culminated with a very well received presentation during Portland’s Fertile Ground Festival.

 One Day in the Life